slarosa/QGIS-Developer-Cookbook/english_us/source/network-analysis.rst

     add point А to path

-At this point we have path, in the form of the inverted list of vertices (vertices listed in reversed order from end point to start one) that will be visited during traveling by this path.
+At this point we have path, in the form of the inverted list of vertices (vertices are listed in reversed order from end point to start one) that will be visited during traveling by this path.

-Here is sample code for QGIS Python Console (you need to select linestring layer in TOC and replace coordinates in code with yours) that used method :func:`shortestTree`::
+Here is the sample code for QGIS Python Console (you will need to select linestring layer in TOC and replace coordinates in the code with yours) that uses method :func:`shortestTree`::

   from PyQt4.QtCore import *